Protect Your Home in the Social Media Age

 Disable Location Access on Your Smartphone

 We hate to think of your favorite social media platforms as accomplices to the bad guys, but we have reason to be suspicious.
 They not only want to know who you are and where you work but also where you are at all times!
-Luckily, it’s easy to disable this “feature” from the social media apps on your smartphones and tablets (see the iPhone guide below and click here for an Android guide).
+Luckily, it’s easy to disable this “feature” from the social media apps on your smartphones and tablets (see the iPhone guide below or download the guide for Android phones).

 Settings → Facebook → Settings → Location → Never